oscar-barlow/java-quickstart/1-basics/ReadMe.md

 }
 ```

-And then slightly modify the `Dog` class we introduced earlier, so that it 'implements' the `Mamal` interface:
+And then slightly modify the `Dog` class we introduced earlier, so that it 'implements' the `Mammal` interface:

 ```java
 public class Dog implements Mammal {